-8.11.11.1Un-Gated Measurements
+8.12.11.1Un-Gated Measurements

-This section describes error performance measurements when gating is not used (13h:177.3-1=000b).
+This section describes error performance measurements when gating is not used (13h:177.3-1= 000b).

-When intermediate periodic updates of error metrics are supported (PeriodicUpdatesSupported=1), the retrievable measurement results are cumulative, and progressively updated until the measurement may eventually be stopped by the host.
-These intermediate periodic updates are not indicated by a Flag, so the host needs to poll the updates.
+When intermediate periodic update of error information is supported (PeriodicUpdatesSupported=1), the retrievable measurement results are cumulative and progressively updated until the host eventually stops the measurement.
+These intermediate updates are not notified by a Flag, so the host needs to poll the updates.

-Without periodic updates, measurements without gating are single-shot and results are available only when the measurement has been stopped by the host.
+When intermediate periodic update of error information is not supported, measurements without gating are single-shot and results are available only when the measurement has been stopped by the host.